Oklahoma State University College of Osteopathic Medicine

 - Located on the west bank of the Arkansas River, minutes from downtown Tulsa, the OSU Center for Health Sciences campus is housed in a modern, four-building complex on 16 acres.
 The complex consists of classrooms, basic and clinical science teaching laboratories, offices, research areas, lecture halls, break-out rooms, a medical bookstore, library and cafe.
 Attached to a five-story parking garage is the new A.R. & Marylouise Tandy Medical Academic Building.
 This state-of-the art facility features new lecture halls, clinical skills and OMM labs, study carrels, a conference center and a four suite simulation center.

-- The new OSU College of Osteopathic Medicine at the Cherokee Nation will be an additional teaching site located in Tahlequah, Oklahoma.Current plans call for the enrollment of an inaugural class of 50 students starting in the fall of 2020.
-The new 84,000 square foot facility will include an anatomy laboratory, clinical skills and OMM labs, standardized patient labs and a simulation center that will feature state-of-the-art computer programmable manikins.
-There will also be lecture halls, classrooms, faculty offices as well as study carrels and a gym/workout area.
+- The new OSU College of Osteopathic Medicine at the Cherokee Nation is an additional teaching site located in Tahlequah, OK.
+The new 84,000 square foot facility includes a gross- and neuro-anatomy laboratory, clinical skills and OMM labs, standardized patient labs and a simulation center that features state-of-the-art computer programmable manikins.
+There are also lecture halls, classrooms, faculty offices as well as study carrels, a gym and mindfulness areas.
 Tahlequah is unique in its location, centered in the midst of the Illinois River Valley, with Lake Tenkiller and Lake Fort Gibson close by to provide unlimited recreation and beautiful scenery.

 Student residence options:

 The curriculum at OSU-COM emphasizes the integration of biomedical sciences with clinical systems.
 The curriculum includes early hands-on clinical experiences with patients, patient models, and simulations.
-Instructional methods are studentcentered and include traditional lecture, small group and team-based learning.
+Instructional methods are student-centered and include traditional lecture, small group and team-based learning.
 Problem-solving and informational retrieval skills are emphasized to produce and develop skills that support lifelong learning.
 The culture of OSU-COM encourages students to establish an academic relationship with faculty members and community-based physicians.
 The curriculum emphasizes integration of biomedical with clinical and behavioral sciences to permit the full comprehension of the clinician’s work and promote a holistic approach to the care of patients and their families.
 OSU-COM third- and fourth-year students have the opportunity to do their rotations at our teaching hospital and across the state of Oklahoma.
 OSU-COM offers an elective Rural Medical Track (RMT) that prepares medical students for a rural primary care residency and successful practice.
 Key facets of the RMT are rural-based clinical education and a guided research component focused on contemporary rural health topics.
+OSU-COM offers elective tracks that prepare medical students for a primary care residency and successful practice in rural, tribal, or urban underserved areas.
+Key facets of the elective tracts are population-based clinical education which train students to provide culturally competent care and a guided research component concentrated on contemporary rural, tribal, or urban underserved health topics.

 Dual Degree Programs